 Georgia Discounted Phone Service

-If you’d rather not utilize the free cell phone service and opt for home phone discounts, you can save anywhere from $10 or more per month off of you basic monthly phone bill.
+If you’d rather not utilize the free cell phone service and opt for home phone discounts, you can save anywhere from $10 or more per month off of your basic monthly phone bill.
 The amount of savings varies depending on which phone company you use.

 To find out how much you could potentially save on your home phone bill, go to the Universal Service Administration Company (USAC) website and click on the state of Georgia.
 Next, select your phone company or shop around to see what type of discounts each phone company is offering.